-Dr. Linda Bradley: Since fibroids are so common they are things that bother women a little bit or a lot.
-The question is since 80% of black woman have fibroids half of them have symptoms, the question is what symptoms bother them?
+Fibroids are common in women.
+They can impact women a little bit or a lot.
+According to data, 80% of black women have fibroids and half of them have symptoms, the question is what symptoms bother them?

 If a patient is having fibroid-related symptoms I think the thing to ask themselves is how much are the symptoms bothering them?
 Sometimes I ask patients to tell me how does it impact their quality of life and more specifically to tell me if their symptoms are minimal if they’re mild they’re moderate or severe.
 Severe meaning they’re missing work and activities, having to go to the emergency room, multiple visits to the doctor, just not feeling well, not engaged in life.